otterscan/otterscan-book/src/install/beacon-chain/overview.md

 # Overview

-Like EL has *blocks* and *transactions*, CL has its own set of data structures.
+Like the EL, which has *blocks* and *transactions*, CL has its own set of data structures.
 It is possible to read this information from CL through a standardized [Beacon Chain REST API](https://ethereum.github.io/beacon-APIs/).

 ## Gotchas